mh-cbon/go-msi/README.md

    go-msi choco [command options] [arguments...]

 OPTIONS:
-   --path value, -p value   Path to the wix manifest file (default: "wix.json") --src value, -s value    Directory path to the wix templates files (default: "go-msi/templates") --version value          The version of your program --out value, -o value    Directory path to the generated chocolatey build file (default: "builder") --input value, -i value  Path to the msi file to package into the chocolatey package --keep, -k               Keep output directory containing build files (useful for debug)
+   --path value, -p value     Path to the wix manifest file (default: "wix.json") --src value, -s value      Directory path to the wix templates files (default: "go-msi/templates") --version value            The version of your program --out value, -o value      Directory path to the generated chocolatey build file (default: "builder") --input value, -i value    Path to the msi file to package into the chocolatey package --keep, -k                 Keep output directory containing build files (useful for debug) --changelog-cmd, -c value  A command to generate the content of the changelog.
 ```

 # Credits